 - To supplement the hall's income the trustees hold a number of fundraising events in the hall during the year which are also a means of promoting community involvement.
 There are twice yearly village breakfasts held in the hall, plays and murder mystery evenings, quizzes, Bingo, skittles, and plant sales.
 In addition, the local parochial church council holds their Christmas Bazaar and their harvest lunch in the hall. - 5.6 The Village Hall boasts a sign designed by noted local artist Colin Simmonds as well as a large ceramic field map of the village on the western side of the hall constructed by local ceramicist Mark de la Torre. - 5.7 The parish church of St Peter & St Paul is located in Stoke Lacy.
-Improvements to the church were made at the beginning of the 21st century when a new kitchen and toilet facilities were installed.
-Most recently with the help of a £100,000 grant from the Heritage Lottery Fund a major refurbishment of the shingle tower and the north nave roof was successfully undertaken.
-This was the first major work done to the fabric of the building since 1863.
-Along with the building renovations a number of related heritage projects took place including a large
+For 850 years, from 1279 at least and probably Saxon times too, the Church on Stoke Lacy has served the people of the Parish.
+Whether or not we attend Church services, most of us still live by Christian values and turn to the Church for major events in our lives such as weddings, christening or funerals, or to celebrate festivals or seek comfort and support at challenging times.
+Having an open churchyard, a haven for wildlife, where we can remember those, we have loved, is also very important to many people.